 Data in motion is a term that refers to data moving across a network.
 Data in motion can be sent over a public network, such as the internet, or a private network, such as an intranet.
 It can also be sent between devices over Bluetooth or Wi-Fi.
 Sending an email over SMTP can also be termed data in motion.

 Protecting data in motion is important because if it’s not protected, it could be intercepted by hackers who could use it for malicious purposes.
+If, for example, you have a truck fleet, using ELDs paired with a solid DLP can ensure your data is 100% secured.

 Protecting Data in Use